 - Homemade soups

 - Many casseroles

 - Of course, heat on the stove before packing in the thermos.
 Not that I would use the microwave anyway, but mic’d food just doesn’t hold the heat long enough, no matter what.

 - Cold grain salads (like this spelt salad which is in both the Healthy Snacks to Go eBook AND the Family Camping Handbook)

 - Cold bean salad (same idea as above – you know me and beans!)

-- Leftover homemade whole wheat pizza
+- Leftover homemade pizza

 - Homemade applesauce or storebought natural (no sugar) applesauce.
 Add cinnamon for your kids to sweeten it up a little without adding a sweetener.
 My kids also like cinnamon-applesauce stirred into their yogurt.

 - Homemade jerky (recipe can be found in the newly expanded Healthy Snacks to Go eBook along with over 45 real food snack recipes – click HERE to learn more.)